Owen3H/twittxr/README.md

 #### ❌ Limitations
 - When getting a Timeline, only up to `100` Tweets can be returned.
 (May be `20` in some cases)
+- When getting a single Tweet by ID, a token is required.
+The `Tweet.get` method will guide you on how to get this.

 ## Authentication
 Twitter is now known to require a cookie to return any data!<br>